 On a smaller scale, there are everyday details that make a big difference for us.
 Natural light in our bedroom so we can wake up with the sun.
 Bathrooms that are organized well and have places for toiletries.
 Easy stairs that don’t require ducking or remind you of that nerve-wracking time going up to the cupola in St. Peter’s Basilica are important.
 Our new will have a great spot to have coffee in the morning or a glass of wine in the evening.

-Who knows what will get added to our new home, but it is interesting to observe my behavior around these beautiful example of architecture.
+Who knows what will get added to our new home, but it is interesting to observe my behaviour around these beautiful examples of architecture.

-When you are traveling, what are your non-negotiable requirements for a place to stay?
+When you are travelling, what are your non-negotiable requirements for a place to stay?
 What do you do to make yourself at home when you are not at home?